 During his time in private practice, Chambers and Partners rated Bobby highly for General Commercial Litigation in Washington, D.C. and nationally for expertise in Political Law.
 In reviews, clients described Bobby as “performing with the highest degree of skill and expertise,” and as “brilliant,” commenting that “his legal skills, his strong business acumen and his responsiveness to clients are stellar.”

 Benchmark Litigation deemed him a “National Litigation Star,” as well as one of its five nominees for its national 2016 “General Commercial Litigator of the Year.”
 BTI selected him three times as a “Client Service All-Star.”
 Best Lawyers in America listed him for over 20 years.
+Law Dragon named Bobby three times to its list of the Top 500 Lawyers in America.
 In 1992, he served as General Counsel for President George H.W.
 Bush’s re-election campaign, and from 2005 to 2007, by appointment of President George W. Bush, as a member of the Antitrust Modernization Commission.
 At the request of President Trump, Bobby served as the Independent Ethics Advisor to the Donald J. Trump Revocable Trust, which held the President Trump’s business assets.